Beaches in the Algarve you should visit

 Islands in the Algarve

 The Algarve has several islands, mainly near Faro, Olhão and Tavira.
 These islands are perhaps some of the finest beaches of the Algarve.
-All of these islands can only be reached by boat.
+However, all of these islands can only be reached by boat.
 All islands in the Algarve are permanently inhabited by some people, with the exception of Ilha Deserta.
-On these islands you will find always enough space to be away from crowdy beaches of the mainland of the Algarve.
+On these islands you will always find enough space.
 Moreover, if you are willing to walk 1 or 2 kilometres from the point of arrival, you will hardly see any other people on the beach.

 Sea water temperature and quality